Solo Travel in Israel

 - To book, check prices or availability for Ben Yehudi Apartments

 Israel has a good, safe public transport system so you don’t need to hire a private driver as you would in Jordan for example.
 You can also fly internally if you are short on time.

-If you choose to hire a car, you must be over 24 years old with an international driver’s licence and credit card – reserve one before you go to guarantee it.
+When travelling Israel, if you choose to hire a car for road trips, you must be over 24 years old with an international driver’s licence and credit card.
+Reserve your car rental before you go to guarantee it.
 There’s an extensive road network and signs are in English as well as Hebrew and Arabic.
 To hire a car you can always pre-book so you can collect your car when you arrive at the airport.

-Use Rome2Rio to plan your travel around Israel.
+Use Rome2Rio to plan your road trip and travel around Israel.

-One week itinerary – Fly into Tel Aviv (4 days), bus across to Jerusalem (3 days)
+7 Day Israel Itinerary – Fly into Tel Aviv (4 days), bus across to Jerusalem (3 days).

 Best Time To Go To Israel

 You can visit Israel at any time as it has a Mediterranean climate but if you are planning on spending some time at the beach avoid November to March which are the winter months where it is colder and also rainy.

 The best time for traveling in Israel is in May, June or September and October when the temperatures aren’t as hot as July and August.

 The chart below shows the average Israel climate for Jerusalem (from January to December).
 Find out the weather for other areas here (under ‘all Israel destinations at the bottom.’)